-The engagement team is led by Maria Grindley, who has significant experience on Aylesbury Vale District Council.
-Maria is supported by Adrian Balmer who is responsible for the day-to-day direction of audit work and is the key point of contact for the Head of Finance.
+The engagement team is led by Andrew Brittain, who is experienced in the audit of public sector bodies, and in particular of local government.
+Andrew is supported by Susan Gill, who is responsible for the day-to-day direction of audit work and the key point of contact for the Head of Finance.